 - 120 g cream cheese room temp

-- 2 Tbsp fresh, chopped chives plus extra to sprinkle on top of the eggs
+- 2 tablespoon fresh, chopped chives plus extra to sprinkle on top of the eggs

 - 120 ml beer Oktoberfest beer is great for this, but any beer will work!